 The fragility of the area also explains why it’s often the first part of your face to start showing signs of age.
 It’s natural for our skin to become drier over time.
 Not surprisingly, a lack of hydration is also a wrinkle-causing factor.
 According to Dr. Knaggs, “It makes sense that a moisturizer in this area appears to [benefit] dehydrated skin.”

-As the Journal of Cosmetic Dermatology notes, some studies indicate that certain anti-aging eye treatments can, indeed, help improve under-eye smoothness and reduce the depth of larger wrinkles.
+As the Journal of Cosmetic Dermatology notes, that certain anti-aging eye treatments can, indeed, help improve under-eye smoothness and reduce the depth of larger wrinkles.

 Kerrin Birchenough, an esthetician and makeup artist in Portland, Oregon, is an eye cream devotee herself.
 She uses a retinol-based SkinMedica cream.
 But, she admits, “I can’t say [definitively that] eye creams really work — but I can say that certain ingredients work.”